goreleaser/goreleaser/www/docs/customization/universalbinaries.md

   - build1
   - build2

-  # Universal binary name template.
+  # Universal binary name.
   #
   # You will want to change this if you have multiple builds!
   #
   # Default: '{{ .ProjectName }}'
+  # Templates: allowed
   name_template: '{{.ProjectName}}_{{.Version}}'

   # Whether to remove the previous single-arch binaries from the artifact list.